Become an Apprentice

-Apprentice Application for the
+THE ILSP Apprentice Application for the

-2016-2017 School Year
+2018-2019 School Year is closed.

 The Integrated Learning Specialist Program is high quality professional learning for the next generation of culturally responsive, arts based, teaching, learning and assessment practices.
 We are seeking to meet a demand to expand the program across the Bay Area region: Alameda, Contra Costa, Marin, San Francisco, Santa Clara, San Mateo, Sonoma, Tri Valley and Solano Counties.
-Applicants must live within a 25 mile radius of the stated counties in California.

 One letter of recommendation

-- A 1-2 page essay that describes your understanding and professional, personal and systemic application of the following frameworks:
+A 1-2 page essay that describes your understanding and professional, personal and systemic application of the following frameworks:

-- Teaching for Understanding
+Teaching for Understanding

-- Making Learning Visible
+Making Learning Visible

-- Culturally Relevant Teaching
+Culturally Relevant Teaching

-- Studio Habits of Mind
+Studio Habits of Mind

-- Optional: An additional resume and/or recommendations
+Optional: An additional resume and/or recommendations

-Phase 2, Intensive Pedagogical Training (up to 60 hours):
+Phase 2: Intensive Pedagogical Training (up to 60 hours):